Concept Heterogeneity-aware Representation Steering: Abstract

 \section{Abstract}

 Representation steering offers a lightweight mechanism for controlling the behavior of large language models (LLMs) by intervening on internal activations at inference time.
 Most existing methods rely on a single global steering direction, typically obtained via difference-in-means over contrastive datasets.
 This approach implicitly assumes that the target concept is homogeneously represented across the embedding space.
 In practice, however, LLM representations can be highly non-homogeneous, exhibiting clustered, context-dependent structure, which renders global steering directions brittle.
-In this work, we view representation steering through the lens of optimal transport (OT), noting that standard difference-in-means steering implicitly corresponds to the OT map between two unimodal Gaussian distributions with identical covariance, yielding a global translation.
+In this work, we view representation steering through the lens of optimal transport (OT), noting that standard difference-in-means steering implicitly corresponds to the OT map between two identical distributions with differing first moments, yielding a global translation.
 To relax this restrictive assumption, we theoretically model source and target representations as Gaussian mixture models and formulate steering as a discrete OT problem between semantic latent clusters.
 From the resulting transport plan, we derive an explicit, input-dependent steering map via barycentric projection, producing a smooth, kernel-weighted combination of cluster-level shifts.
 We term this method \textbf{C}oncept \textbf{H}eterogeneity-\textbf{a}ware \textbf{R}epresentation \textbf{S}teering (CHaRS).
 Through numerous experimental settings, we show that CHaRS yields more effective behavioral control than global steering.
+The code is publicly available at \url{https://github.com/lazizcodes/CHaRS}.